danmayer/fitbit-widget/README.md

 *move sinatra simple account to gem and provide plugin mechanism.
   * ie use SinatraSimpleAccount :success => x, :protocall => {} , etc
   * clean up and make all the above options setable
+* icon to small
+* back button should quit if there are no more back actions
+* menu with actual quit option (close option)
+* chris hates my fonts bug my design buddy for better design.